KonstantinDjairo/jitenbot/README.md

 ### Online Targets
 Jitenbot will scrape the target website and save the pages to the [user cache directory](https://pypi.org/project/platformdirs/).
 As a courtesy to the website owners, jitenbot is configured to pause for 10 seconds between each page request.
-Consequently, a complete crawl of a target website may take several hours.
+Consequently, a complete crawl of a target website may take several days.

 HTTP request headers (user agent string, etc.) may be customized by editing the `config.json` file created in the [user config directory](https://pypi.org/project/platformdirs/).